WeWork Inc. (WE) Shares Up Despite Recent Market Volatility

-WeWork Inc. (NYSE: WE)’s stock price has increased by 13.23 compared to its previous closing price of 0.86.
-However, the company has experienced a -10.31% decline in its stock price over the last five trading sessions.
+WeWork Inc. (NYSE: WE)’s stock price has increased by 4.29 compared to its previous closing price of 0.95.
+Nevertheless, the company has seen a gain of 1.18% in its stock price over the last five trading days.
 The Wall Street Journal reported on 12/13/22 that WeWork’s Once Robust Cash Reserves Have Dwindled, Raising Chances of Default

 Is It Worth Investing in WeWork Inc. (NYSE: WE) Right Now?